 This year there are 20 entries, amounting to a total of 100 minutes and we’ve watched them all to bring you our favourite 5.
 So here they are in no particular order with a little bit about what we dug about each of them:

 Surfer: Alan Stokes.
 Film and Edit: MR B

-Whilst I’m a little tired of the ‘get off your phone and into the real world maaaan’ narrative that has become so ubiquitous, ironically enough, in online clips, the surfing is razor sharp and, like anything produced by MR B, the production and cinematography is a feast for the eyes.
+Whilst you’d be forgiven for feeling a little tired of the ‘get off your phone and into the real world maaaan’ narrative that has become so ubiquitous, ironically enough, in online clips, the surfing in this clip is razor sharp and, like anything produced by MR B, the production and cinematography is a feast for the eyes.
 Filmed on some pretty perfect looking days around home, this one succeeds in getting us stoked to go surfing and for us thats way more important than providing some sort of social commentary about the digital age.